Ekrem Imamoglu: Turkeys Rising Political Star - UrduPoint

 Ekrem Imamoglu: Turkey's Rising Political Star

+A softly-spoken football fan and former district mayor, Ekrem Imamoglu seems to have come from nowhere to become a figurehead of the long-suffering Turkish opposition

-Istanbul, (UrduPoint / Pakistan Point News - 20th Jun, 2019 ) :A softly-spoken football fan and former district mayor, Ekrem Imamoglu has come from nowhere to become a figurehead of the long-suffering Turkish opposition.
+Istanbul, (UrduPoint / Pakistan Point News - APP - 23rd Jun, 2019 ):A softly-spoken football fan and former district mayor, Ekrem Imamoglu seems to have come from nowhere to become a figurehead of the long-suffering Turkish opposition.

 Although forced to rerun his Istanbul mayoral electoral campaign after his March victory was annulled due to alleged irregularities, the setback has done wonders for his profile both at home and abroad.